Taxes on Paid Family and Medical Leave (PFML) benefits

 The last 4 digits your Social Security Number

-Once you have your form, the benefit amount listed on the form should reflect your Massachusetts PFML payments during the calendar year.
-If you think this is inaccurate, please call the DFML tax line at 855-610-9905.
+The benefit amount listed on the form should reflect the taxable Massachusetts PFML payments you received during the calendar year.
+Please note that the amount of taxable medical leave benefit payments listed on your form 1099-G may be different than the total amount you received during the year.
+This is because only some medical leave benefit payments are taxable.
+If you think that your 1099-G form is inaccurate, please call the DFML tax line at 855-610-9905.

-If you received benefits from more than one program, you may receive more than one 1099-G. You can tell which form is for which program by looking at the Payer Information section of the form.
-If the payor is the Department of Unemployment Assistance, visit their tax page for more information.
+If you received benefit payments from more than one Massachusetts program, you may receive more than one 1099-G from Massachusetts.
+You can tell which form is for which program by looking at the Payer Information section of the form.
+If the payer is the Department of Unemployment Assistance, visit theirtax page for more information.

 • Call the Department’s Contact Center Fraud Reporting Line at (857) 366-7201